banisterious/obsidian-oneirometrics/docs/SPECIFICATION.md

 ### 5. Table Virtualization for Performance

 - The Dream Entries table uses vanilla JavaScript virtualization to efficiently handle large datasets.
-- Only 25 rows are rendered in the DOM at any given time; as the user scrolls, the visible window of rows is updated.
+- Only **12 rows** are rendered in the DOM at any given time (reduced from 25 for better performance and responsiveness); as the user scrolls, the visible window of rows is updated.
 - Spacer rows are used above and below the visible rows to maintain correct scroll height and scrollbar behavior.
-- A scroll event handler recalculates and renders the visible rows as needed.
+- A debounced scroll event handler recalculates and renders the visible rows as needed.
+- **Scroll logic ensures that expanding/collapsing a row keeps the view stable and prevents jumping beneath the table.**
 - This approach significantly reduces DOM size and memory usage, improving responsiveness and scalability for large dream journals.

 ## Technical Architecture